Zolpidem: Mechanism of action

 Zolpidem is a ligand of high-affinity positive modulator sites of GABAA receptors, which enhances GABAergic inhibition of neurotransmission in the central nervous system.
 It selectively binds to α1 subunits of this pentameric ion channel.
 Accordingly, it has strong hypnotic properties and weak anxiolytic, myorelaxant, and anticonvulsant properties.
 Opposed to diazepam, zolpidem is able to bind to binary αβ GABA receptors, where it was shown to bind to the α1–α1 subunit interface.
 Zolpidem has about 10-fold lower affinity for the α2- and α3- subunits than for α1, and no appreciable affinity for α5 subunit-containing receptors. ω1 type GABAA receptors are the α1-containing GABAA receptors and are found primarily in the brain, the ω2 receptors are those that contain the α2-, α3-, α4-, α5-, or α6 subunits, and are found primarily in the spine.
 Thus, zolpidem favours binding to GABAA receptors located in the brain rather than the spine.
 Zolpidem has no affinity for γ1 and γ3 subunit-containing receptors and, like the vast majority of benzodiazepine-like drugs, it lacks affinity for receptors containing α4 and α6.
 Zolpidem modulates the receptor presumably by inducing a receptor conformation that enables an increased binding strength of the orthosteric agonist GABA towards its cognate receptor without affecting desensitization or peak currents.

-Like zaleplon, zolpidem may increase slow wave sleep but cause no effect on stage 2 sleep.
-A meta-analysis that compared benzodiazepines against nonbenzodiazepines has shown few consistent differences between zolpidem and benzodiazepines in terms of sleep onset latency, total sleep duration, number of awakenings, quality of sleep, adverse events, tolerance, rebound insomnia, and daytime alertness.
+Like zaleplon, zolpidem may increase slow-wave sleep but cause no effect on stage 2 sleep.

+A 2004 meta-analysis compared benzodiazepines against nonbenzodiazepines and showed few consistent differences between zolpidem and benzodiazepines in terms of sleep onset latency, total sleep duration, number of awakenings, quality of sleep, adverse events, tolerance, rebound insomnia, and daytime alertness.

-Pharmokinetics
+Pharmacokinetics

 Microsome studies indicate zolpidem is metabolized by CYP3A4 (61%) CYP2C9 (22%), CYP1A2 (14%), CYP2D6 (<3%), and CYP2C19 (<3%).
 Less than 1% is excreted in urine unchanged.
 It is principally metabolized into three metabolites, none of which are believed to be pharmacologically active.
 The absolute bioavailability of zolpidem is about 70%.
-The drug reaches peak concentration in about 2 hours and has a half life in healthy adults of about 2–3 hours.
+The drug reaches peak concentration in about 2 hours and has a half-life in healthy adults of about 2–3 hours.
 Zolpidem's half life is decreased in children and increased in the elderly and people with liver issues.
-While some studies show men metabolize zolipdem faster than women (possibly due to testosterone), others do not.
+While some studies show men metabolize zolpidem faster than women (possibly due to testosterone), others do not.
 A review found only a 33% lower clearance in women compared to men, suggesting the FDA's dosage reduction of 50% for women may have been too large.